alexanderenrique/alexanderenrique.github.io/general/Today-I-Learned.md

 ## Learnings

+#### 08/05/2025
+- Messing with the cron job I feel like I have a much better grasp of interacting with the terminal and using nano to modify files.
+I don't know many commands but definiely the common useful ones.

+#### 08/04/2025
+- there are limits to the max power your wifi is allowed to have, set by the FCC.
+Basically if any one person has too powerful a device it can mess things up for everyone
+- You can buy ESP32s without the integrated wifi antenna, and plug your own antennae in.
+- The C3s just have totally horrible antenna, they don't connect for shit
+- The programming language GO, I wonder if it could help me speed up some algo stuff.
+- cronjobs, set up my first one on the collector computer

+#### 07/30/2025
+- learned about serial communications, man that stuff is cool.
+Synchronous, a synchronous, UART, I2C, SPI.
+It's like you use it and kinda know what's happening but cool to learn it
+-
 #### 07/28/2025
 - MQTT and how that works, kinda
 - Started learning about PRAM and the best way to drive displays